IjzerenHein/react-navigation-shared-element-demo/README.md

-# react-navigation-shared-element-rn60demo
+# react-navigation-shared-element-demo

-A simple app that demonstrates how to use [react-native-shared-element](https://github.com/IjzerenHein/react-native-shared-element) and [React Navigation binding](https://github.com/IjzerenHein/react-navigation-shared-element) in react-native v0.61.
+A simple app that demonstrates how to use [react-native-shared-element](https://github.com/IjzerenHein/react-native-shared-element) and [React Navigation binding](https://github.com/IjzerenHein/react-navigation-shared-element) in react-native.

 ![MagicMoveGif](theboys.gif)